-It emphasizes on the structural and functional integrity of the body and its natural tendency for self-healing.
+It emphasizes on the structure and functional integrity of the body and its natural tendency for self-healing.

 Osteopathic practitioners use a wide variety of therapeutic manual techniques.
 Properly combined they improve/correct your physiological function and/or support the stability of your body’s equilibrium which has been altered by somatic (body framework) dysfunction (I.e. skeletal, arthrodial and myofascial structures; and related vascular, lymphatic, and neural elements.)